SpotlightKid/dfjpverb/README.md

   (`make`, etc.).

-  Debian / Ubuntu users should install the `build-essential` package to get these, Arch users the `base-devel` package group.
+  Debian / Ubuntu users should install the `build-essential` package to get these, Arch users the `base-devel` meta package.

 * `patch`